 If you are successful in negotiating a lower rate, ask to have it confirmed in writing and make sure you understand the fine print.
 For example, ask if the lower rate applies to both your existing balance and new purchases or just to one or the other.

-However, if the call comes to an end with no offers, it may be time to consider a new card, a loan or one of the other methods outlined below for paying off your credit card debt.
+However, if the call comes to an end with no offers, try calling again with a different customer service representative.
+If repeated attempts fail, it may be time to consider a new card, a loan or one of the other methods outlined below for reducing your interest rate.

 Apply for a balance transfer card with an intro 0% APR